-- 1/2 cup (115g) salted butter1
+- 1/2 cup (115g) salted or unsalted butter*

 - 3/4 cup (150g) granulated sugar

-- 1/4 cup (50g) packed light brown sugar
+- 1/4 cup (50g) packed light or dark brown sugar

 - 3 large eggs

-- 1 teaspoon vanilla extract
+- 1 teaspoon pure vanilla extract

-- 1/2 cup + 2 Tablespoons (80g) all-purpose flour (spoon & leveled)
+- 1/2 cup + 2 Tablespoons (79g) all-purpose flour (spooned & leveled)

-- 2 Tablespoons (11g) unsweetened cocoa powder
+- 2 Tablespoons (10g) unsweetened natural or dutch-process cocoa powder

 - 1/4 teaspoon salt